The Birth of Tragedy: Reception

 The Birth of Tragedy was angrily criticized by many respected professional scholars of Greek literature.
 Particularly vehement was philologist Ulrich von Wilamowitz-Moellendorff, who denounced Nietzsche's work as slipshod and misleading.
 Prompted by Nietzsche, Erwin Rohde—a friend who had written a favorable review that sparked the first derogatory debate over the book—responded by exposing Wilamowitz-Moellendorf's inaccurate citations of Nietzsche's work.
-Richard Wagner also issued a response to Wilamowitz-Moellendorf's critique, but his action only served to characterize Nietzsche as the composer's lackey.
+Richard Wagner also issued a response to Wilamowitz-Moellendorf's critique.

 In his denunciation of The Birth of Tragedy, Wilamowitz says: